Bay Delta Activities

 The San Francisco Estuary Partnership (SFEP) Exit provides public education and manages research and habitat restoration projects for the protection of San Francisco Estuary aquatic resources.
 SFEP was established in 1987 under the Clean Water Act National Estuary Program.
 There are 28 EPA designated National Estuary Programs.
 The purpose of each program is to collaboratively develop and implement an EPA-approved Comprehensive Conservation and Management Plan (CCMP) Exit.
 The SFEP CCMP geographic scope includes 60,000 acres of watershed drainage to the San Francisco Bay and Delta.
 SFEP recently developed a strategic plan Exit to direct resources to wetland and watershed restoration, water quality improvements through green infrastructure, and climate change readiness, with most activities focused on the nine San Francisco Bay Area counties.
 EPA provides annual funding to SFEP.

 EPA advances water quality improvement in the Central Valley by supporting many activities such as river restoration, regional monitoring, adoption and implementation of water quality improvement plans (TMDLS), and working with water quality partners such as NRCS to leverage water quality improvement investments.
 Links to more information about EPA's role in some of these investments are listed below.

 - San Joaquin River Restoration Program

-- Strawman Proposal for San Joaquin Valley Regional Monitoring (PDF) Exit was developed in 2012 by the Coalition for Urban/Rural Environmental Stewardship, EPA and the California Water Resources Board.
+- Strawman Proposal for San Joaquin Valley Regional Monitoring (PDF) Exit (11 pp, 218 K, About PDF) was developed in 2012 by the Coalition for Urban/Rural Environmental Stewardship, EPA and the California Water Resources Board.